 Who, What, When, Where, and Why it Started

+Need history here!

+Personnel

 There are several essential management positions for Nanocon.
-Job descriptions include what to do before, during, and after Nanocon.
+Job descriptions include what to do before, during, and after Nanocon on their respective pages.
 Not all positions have all three job description areas, but all positions must be filled.
 All positions may have subordinates chosen by the person filling the position.

 Nanocon Manager

-The nanocon manager is responsible for everything.
+The Nanocon Manager is responsible for coordinating the con, delegating tasks, and running the weekly meetings, as well as keeping the world turning.

 Advertising Manager

 The Advertising Manager is responsible for getting advertising from area businesses, and distribute the Nanocon Pamphlets to said businesses.
-This person will have to work with the Website Manager, Czar of Propaganda, Vendor Liaison, and the Front Table Manager.
+This person will have to work with the Website Manager, Czar of Propaganda, Vendor Liaison, Artist Alley Manager, and the Front Table Manager.
 The relevant sections are Advertising and Contacts.

 Gaming Quartermaster